YELLOW FEVER VACCINE

 Sanofi Pasteur is the only manufacturer of yellow fever vaccine in the US, marketed under the name YF-Vax.
 It is currently building a new manufacturing facility, which has caused a temporary cessation of vaccine production and an exhaustion of the vaccine supply.

 Sanofi Pasteur worked with the Food and Drug Administration (FDA) to make another yellow fever vaccine available.
 This vaccine, STAMARIL, manufactured by Sanofi Pasteur in France, is unlicensed in the US (the company never sought its licensing), but it is registered and currently distributed in over 70 countries.
 The mechanism by which this vaccine is made available in the U.S. is called an Expanded Access Investigational New Drug Application (IND), made possible under FDA regulations.

 The Washington Travel Clinic is an approved site for the administration of the Yellow Fever Vaccine.
 To qualify for the vaccine, the recipient must be nine months of age or older on the day of vaccination and traveling within the next 30 days to a YF-endemic region or to a country requiring proof of YF vaccination under International Health Regulations.
 Researchers, laboratory workers and vaccine production staff also qualify.

 If you qualify to receive the vaccine, you need to review the appropriate consent form below.
 You do not need to print it or bring it with you to your appointment.
-You may review our charges in the pricing section and make an appointment, preferable online.
+You may review our charges in the pricing section and make an appointment, preferably online.